 Participation approach | Concerns and Expectations | Approaches to address concerns or expectations |

-• Organizing seminars and roadshows • Providing convenient contact channels for customers • Contacting customers • Satisfaction surveys • Service and assistance • Channels for receiving feedback, suggestions, and complaints through the Ordering & Customer Relations Contact Center 1365, and the website • Promoting the application and organizing activities to increase customer engagement | • Delivering quality products and services according to standards and safety • Managing issues that pose risks to customer confidence and building a positive reputation for OR • The use of various complex applications | • Developing innovations to enhance the level of delivery and customer service across various aspects comprehensively • Quality Assurance (QA) processes and coaching to control the service quality of employees • Listening to customer feedback and undertaking improvements, developments, and improvements of products and services to meet their needs • Providing benefits to customers to facilitate usage and offer a variety of products |
+• Organizing seminars and roadshows • Providing convenient contact channels for customers • Satisfaction surveys • Service and assistance • Channels for receiving feedback, suggestions, and complaints through the Ordering & Customer Relations Contact Center 1365, and the website • Promoting the application and organizing activities to increase customer engagement | • Delivering quality products and services according to standards and safety • Managing issues that pose risks to customer confidence and building a positive reputation for OR • Utilizing complex digital applications | • Developing innovations to enhance the level of delivery and customer service across various aspects comprehensively • Implementing Quality Assurance (QA) and coaching processes to monitor, maintain, and enhance service quality delivered by employees • Listening to customer feedback and implementing improvements and enhancements to products and services to meet customer needs • Providing benefits to customers to enhance convenience of use and offer a variety of products |

 Employees | ||